wp-plugins/quickshare/readme.txt

 * Compatible with WordPress 3.5-3.6

 == Upgrade Notice ==
+= 1.3 =
+* Improve base styling for text display type, add share icon when using Genericons, improve logic for displaying QuickShare, other minor fixes.

 = 1.2 =
 * Refactored html structure so that it validates, adjusted CSS accorginly.
 Custom CSS will need similar adjusting.
 Other minor fixes and enhancements.

 = 1.1 =
-* A couple of trivial but significant bugfixes, add a UI for basic responsiveness
+* A couple of trivial but significant bugfixes, add a UI for basic responsiveness.

 = 1.0 =
 * Initial public release